703-451-9588

-Pohick Rangers is the longest running program at Hidden Pond Nature Center.
-Through three decades the program has successfully connected more than 1,000 children to nature, forging bonds that last lifetimes.
-It is an in-depth nature program that has produced countless Park Authority volunteers and has spawned multiple careers in natural resource fields.
-If there are no Ranger programs currently scheduled in Parktakes, call the park for information at 703-451-9588.
+Pohick Rangers was the longest running program at Hidden Pond Nature Center.
+Through three decades the program successfully connected more than 1,000 children to nature, forging bonds that last lifetimes.
+It was an in-depth nature program that produced countless Park Authority volunteers and spawned multiple careers in natural resource fields.
+The Pohick Rangers series is now retired, and a new program called Pohick Explorers was inspired by this beloved series.

 Instilling a Lifelong Love of Nature Since 1991